 Unless you stay after dark, your chances of seeing him or her are rather small.
 They are nocturnal and avoid our kind and other predators under the cover of night.
 As soon as daylight is over, it starts looking for food.
 Usually, food is made of aquatic plants, including cattail (that wonderful wetland grass that we showcased in the EwA November almanac), lotus, roots, and occasionally small aquatic invertebrates.

 That little elusive mammal is perfectly adapted to its habitat.
 The density of their fur keeps them dry and warm in harsh conditions.
 Its semipalmated hind feet are ideal for swimming and its tail acts as a rudder.
 The muskrat has 2 pairs of incisor teeth made to cut and hold cattail and other grass when on the move.
-These are terrific weapons as well and can inflict serious wounds to some of its predators.
+These are terrific weapons as well and can inflict serious wounds to some of their predators.
 It has very dexterous ‘hands’ that they use for building ‘things’.

 Cattail and other aquatic plants, brush, and mud provides the material for its living quarters and other structures that they build.